amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 [INFO] ------------------------------------------------------------------------
 ```

-If you observe in the example, the main method,
+As you see in the example, the main method
 instantiate an Amadeus object, taking the credentials from the
 environment: